Course Outline

 You will complete an exam to demonstrate your knowledge of the foundational concepts taught in this course.

-All - Assessment Task 4:Practice Education
+All - Assessment Task 4:Applying the PEO Model

 Goal: